-The Central Market Food Hall has some of the tastiest and best-value meals you’ll get in all of Hoi An, if not Vietnam.
-So if you fancy a steaming bowl of Cao Lau and a replenishing mango smoothie for around a dollar each, this is the place to go.
-With dishes costing anywhere from 20,000 to 50,000 VND (0.80 USD to 2 USD), it’s a fantastic place to get an affordable meal and a taste of local flavors.
+With dishes costing anywhere from 20,000 to 50,000 VND (0.80 USD to 2 USD), Hoi An’s food market is a fantastic place to get an affordable meal and a taste of local flavors.

-With its shared benches, the Food Hall is also a great place to meet other tourists, expats and locals stopping by to fill their bellies.
+Tip: With its shared benches, the Food Hall is a great place to meet other tourists, expats and locals stopping by to fill their bellies.